Only if you like living even more dangerously.

 Moving forward

 Begin backing up regularly.
 Start today.
-Daily system image backups are best, so you can restore your machine to a pre-problem state, regardless of whether that problem is a bad update, malware, a hardware failure, or something else entirely.
+Daily system image backups allow you to restore your machine to a pre-problem state regardless of whether that problem was a bad update, malware, a hardware failure, or something else entirely.

 Do this